 You may find a business credit card useful for managing cash flow or making purchases for your company over the phone or online.
 Business credit cards are also a good way of separating your business finances from your personal finances and some have the added benefit of helping you to track and manage your spending.

 These cards can also be useful for managing your employees’ expenses.
 Employees can use a business card to pay for work-related purchases rather than having to make an expenses claim which can help save time and resources.
 A business credit card can also help build up a credit profile, which is particularly important if the business is new.

-The table below shows some of the top business credit cards.
+The table below shows some of the top business credit cards as of September 2020.

 |Santander Business Cashback credit card||23.70%||£30 annual fee||Medium businesses||1% cashback on all business spend.
 No foreign transaction fees on purchases abroad|